deepchar/deepchar/README.md

 ## Results

 Table below show results comparison Polyglot, Seq2Seq and Tensor on the given parallel corpora.
-Results of [transliterate](https://pypi.org/project/transliterate/) library are not shown because it was very far below displayed ones.
+Results of the [transliterate](https://pypi.org/project/transliterate/) library are not shown because it was very far below displayed ones.

 | Dataset  | Polyglot| Seq2Seq  | Tensor2Tensor |
 | :-------------: | :-------------: | :-------------: |